Canada, Michigan announce new Detroit-Windsor bridge

 A tunnel under the Detroit River that primarily carries passenger cars also connects Windsor with Detroit.

-Mickey Blashfield, aligned with Ambassador Bridge owner Moroun and director of the People Should Decide ballot initiative, seeks to put the issue of whether Michigan should allow a public bridge before the state's voters this November.

-Canadian government transportation officials said that despite the short-term statistics of traffic over the Ambassador Bridge, there is a clear need to prepare long-term solutions for what they say will be increased trade over the Detroit River.
+Canadian government transportation officials say that short-term statistics on traffic over the Ambassador Bridge do not counter the need to prepare long-term solutions for what they say will be increased trade over the Detroit River.

-"Traffic forecasts indicate that over the next 30 years truck traffic is expected to triple and vehicle traffic to double," said Canadian transportation officials.

-Much of the trade is by trucks carrying auto supplies for assembly plants on both sides of the border, as well as newly built vehicles from those plants.
+Much of the trade is by trucks carrying auto supplies for assembly plants on both sides of the border.

-Sergio Marchionne, chairman and chief executive of the No. 3 U.S. automaker, Chrysler Group LLC, said in a statement on Friday that he strongly supports the new bridge.
+Sergio Marchionne, chairman and chief executive of the No. 3 U.S. automaker Chrysler Group LLC, said in a statement issued on Friday that he strongly supports construction of the new bridge.